 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Magnolia Plantation and Gardens, a historic house with gardens, is situated on the Ashley River.
+Magnolia Plantation and Gardens is the finest Garden in Charleston, SC.
+The Garden is a historic house with gardens on the Ashley River.
 The Romantic-style gardens at Magnolia harmoniously blend with nature, creating a peaceful landscape reminiscent of Eden.
-As the oldest public garden in America and the oldest tourist site in the Lowcountry, Magnolia Plantation and Gardens has been welcoming visitors since 1850.
-Its world-renowned gardens showcase an impressive assortment of flowers and plants that visitors can admire.
-Guests can explore over 300 years of history, take a leisurely stroll through the historic gardens, learn about horticulture and nature in the Lowcountry, and observe the local wildlife that calls Magnolia its home.
-Additionally, children aged five and under can enter for free.
-Located at 3550 Ashley River Road, west of Ashley, in Charleston County, South Carolina, Magnolia Plantation and Gardens is one of the oldest plantations in the South and is listed on the National Register of Historic Places.
+As the oldest public Garden in America and the oldest tourist site in the Lowcountry, Magnolia Plantation and Gardens has welcomed visitors since 1850.
+The Gardens is one of the oldest South farms on the National Register of Historic Places.
+Guests can explore over 300 years of history, stroll through the historic gardens, learn about horticulture and nature in the Lowcountry, and observe the local wildlife that calls Magnolia its home.
+Magnolia Plantation and Gardens's world-renowned gardens showcase an impressive assortment of flowers and plants visitors can admire.

 Specialty: